 Mesa Arts Center: Arizona's largest arts center is located in Phoenix's East Valley city of Mesa.
 The five art galleries in its Contemporary Arts Museum are always free to browse.

-Arizona Capitol Museum: Free historical and and educational exhibits are housed in the Capitol Building under a dome made from copper, the state's official metal.
+Arizona Capitol Museum: Free historical and educational exhibits are housed in the Capitol Building under a dome made from copper, the state's official metal.

-For just a $6 per-car fee, you can join Maricopa County Parks' guided events and explore the outdoors on wildflower walks, moonlit hikes, scorpion hunts and more.
+Take a Guided Tour: For just a $6 per-car fee, you can join Maricopa County Parks' guided events and explore the outdoors on wildflower walks, moonlit hikes, scorpion hunts and more.

-Cool off with refreshing family fun at splash pads.
+Splash Pads: Cool off with refreshing family fun at splash pads.
 CityScape, Fountain Park at WestGate City Center, Scottsdale Quarter and Outlets at Anthem are just a few shopping centers with free water features.